All Episodes

 I wasn't trying to be funny.

-I said there's got to be something that the Clintons have on the guy.
+I said, there's got to be something that the Clintons have on the guy to keep him out of the race.

-So lo and behold, I'm working last night, and I stumble across the radar online website.
+So, lo and behold, I'm working last night and I stumble across the Radar Online website.

-And look at the headline, Mark Warner's Clinton problem.
+And look at the headline: Mark Warner's Clinton problem.

-Now, this is a gossip page.
+Now, this is a gossip page, I must stress.

 Radar Online is a gossip page.